dflook/cloudformation-dns-certificate/README.md

 It should behave similarly to [AWS::CertificateManager::Certificate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-certificatemanager-certificate.html), except for the differences described here.

-When using 'DNS' as the `ValidationMethod` the `DomainValidation` property becomes required, and the `DomainValidationOption` requires a `HostedZoneId` instead of a `ValidationDomain`.
-The `HostedZoneId` should be the zone to create the DNS validation records in.
-You can also specify a `Route53RoleArn`, which is a role to assume before creating DNS validation records.

 The additional `Region` property can be used to set the region to create the certificate in.

+The [DomainValidationOption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-certificatemanager-certificate-domainvalidationoption.html) has an additional property `Route53RoleArn`, which is a role to assume before creating DNS validation records.
+This lets you create a certificate for a hosted zone in another account.

 ### Certificate Resource